neurodata/hyppo/CONTRIBUTING.md

 [PEP8](https://www.python.org/dev/peps/pep-0008/) that detail how code should be formatted and indented.
 Please read it and follow it.

+When contributing a new test to the package, each module has a base class from which to inherit from.
+See ``base.py`` for the desired module.
+Helper functions can either be placed in the ``_utils.py`` file or the same file as the test.

 ## Docstring Guidelines

 Properly formatted docstrings is required for documentation generation